Age: 3 years

 Videos of Perdita:

-Despite her history, Perdita is the sweetest little Frenchie.
+Check out FBRN's all-terrain, all smiles Frenchie!
+Despite a sad history as a breeder dog and her hind end paralysis, Perdita is the sweetest little Frenchie and is always happy.
 She is smart and attentive; she really enjoys learning new words and tricks from her foster mom.
-She is very food and toy driven and would take well to additional training.
+Foster mom has begun working with her on obedience training and reports that she's an A+ student.
+Perdita is very food and toy driven and would take well to additional training.
 Her favorite activity is playing fetch in the backyard (on cool Texas evenings of course!).
 She does not let her paralysis slow her down and is quick on her wheels.
-She is also happy relaxing indoors with her humans for a nap.
+While she has the energy of a puppy, she is also happy relaxing indoors with her humans for a nap.
 Perdita LOVES toys and can happily entertain herself with her toys for hours.

 After recovering from back surgery, Perdita began twice weekly physical therapy.
-She has made excellent progress and there could be room for more improvement with additional physical therapy.
+She has made excellent progress improving her strength and balance.
+There could be room for more improvement with additional physical therapy.
 Perdita gets around great on her own inside the house on hardwood and carpet surfaces.
 She can also get herself around outside on the grass and loves to dash around the back yard!
 For walks or hard surfaces she should use her wheels to avoid scraping her skin.

 Aside from her back-end paralysis, Perdita is a healthy little girl!
 She doesn’t require a special diet, she has no skin issues or allergies, and she doesn’t have any airway concerns at this time.
 Y’all know this is almost unheard of for a Frenchie!
 Perdita does not need her bladder or bowel expressed and can urinate and poop on her own.
-However, she is not housebroken and her forever family must be prepared to work on this with her.
+While she is not fully housebroken, her foster mom has seen consistent and definite improvement.
+Her forever family must be prepared to continue to work on this with her.
 Perdita knows that she should go outside and she will when she is taken outside.
 However, she does still have accidents in the house regularly.
 Foster mom reports that there have been a few accident-free days when Perdita was kept on a very strict outside potty schedule.
 Perdita’s forever family should be prepared for accidents to continue even with training.

 Perdita can’t wait to be home with her forever family.
-She would prefer to be the only dog in the house but could possibly coexist with another submissive, relaxed dog.
-If there is another dog in the house, a long introduction period must be followed.
+She would do fine as either an only dog or could coexist with other dogs, although it's unlikely she will be a playmate.
+If there are other dogs in the house, a long introduction period must be followed.
 As for cats, Perdita would love to have one in the house but don’t let her enthusiasm fool you.
 Despite her small stature, Perdita has a high prey drive and is too interested in the resident kitties in her foster home.
 One dog savvy cat may be okay, if the cat has his own space away from Perdita.
 Small children would not be a good fit for Perdita due to her back injury and frequent indoor accidents.
 A family with older, dog savvy children who could treat her carefully would be a better fit.
 Her forever parents should have experience with IVDD or dogs with advanced special needs.

 Perdita is really excited to meet her forever family and her foster mom shares: “This bright-eyed, always alert, and too cute sweetie girl will just lift your spirit.
 Her pure joy when she gets a new toy or enthusiasm when it’s playtime are enough to make your heart melt.
 Her tenacity in the face of a challenge is evident when she both literally and figuratively just plows on ahead”